-- (d) Projects for stream habitat restoration may be permitted in the floodway provided: - (1) The civil engineer shall, as a minimum, provide a feasibility analysis and certification that the project was designed to keep any rise in 100-year flood levels and that no structures will be impacted by a potential rise in flood elevation; and, - (2) An agreement to monitor the project, correct problems, and ensure that flood carrying capacity remains unchanged is included as part of the local approval. - (e) Before a Regulatory Floodway is determined in an A1-A30 or AE Zone: In areas where a regulatory floodway has not been designated, no new construction, substantial improvements or other development (including fill) shall occur within an AE Zone designated on the community's Flood Insurance Rate Map, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - (f) As noted in "The Flood Insurance Study for Tillamook County" as revised on September 28, 2018, certain areas of Tillamook County are subject to heavy tidal influence and sheet flows.
+- (d) Projects for stream habitat restoration may be permitted in the floodway provided: - (1) The civil engineer shall, as a minimum, provide a feasibility analysis and certification that the project was designed to keep any rise in 100-year flood levels as close to zero as practically possible and that no structures will be impacted by a potential rise in flood elevation; and, - (2) An agreement to monitor the project, correct problems, and ensure that flood carrying capacity remains unchanged is included as part of the local approval. - (e) Before a Regulatory Floodway is determined in an A1-A30 or AE Zone: In areas where a regulatory floodway has not been designated, no new construction, substantial improvements or other development (including fill) shall occur within an AE Zone designated on the community's Flood Insurance Rate Map, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - (f) As noted in "The Flood Insurance Study for Tillamook County" as revised on September 28, 2018, certain areas of Tillamook County are subject to heavy tidal influence and sheet flows.
 Floodways are not applicable in this type of flooding.
-Thus, the following areas are not subject to the requirement of Section (9)(e) above: - (1) Nehalem River downstream of cross-section A - (2) Nestucca River where it joins Nestucca Bay - (3) Tillamook River - (4) Wilson River from cross-sections A to Y - (5) Trask River from cross-sections A to AF - (6) Kilchis River downstream of cross-section C - In areas where a regulatory floodway has not been designated, no new construction, substantial improvement, or other development (including fill) shall be permitted within Zones A1-30 and AE on the community's Flood Insurance Rate Map (FIRM), unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - (10) SPECIFIC STANDARDS FOR COASTAL HIGH HAZARD AREAS (V, VE or V1-V30 ZONES): Located within areas of special flood hazard established in Section 3.510(2) are Coastal High Hazard Areas.
-These areas have special flood hazards associated with high velocity waters from tidal surges and, therefore, in addition to meeting all provisions in this Section the following provisions shall apply to residential, non-residential, manufactured dwellings and other development in Coastal High Hazard Areas: - (a) All new construction and substantial improvements in Zones V1-V30, VE, V-and coastal A zones (where base flood elevation data is available) shall be elevated on pilings and columns so that: - (1) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above a minimum of one foot above the base flood level: and - (2) The pile or column foundation and structure attached thereto is anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
-Water loading values used shall be those associated with the base flood.
-Wind loading values used shall be those specified by the State of Oregon Specialty Codes.
+Thus, the following areas are not subject to the requirement of Section (9)(e) above: - (1) Nehalem River downstream of cross-section A - (2) Nestucca River where it joins Nestucca Bay - (3) Tillamook River - (4) Wilson River from cross-sections A to Y - (5) Trask River from cross-sections A to AF - (6) Kilchis River downstream of cross-section C - (10) SPECIFIC STANDARDS FOR COASTAL HIGH HAZARD AREAS (V, VE or V1-V30 ZONES): Located within areas of special flood hazard established in Section 3.510(2) are Coastal High Hazard Areas.
+These areas have special flood hazards associated with high velocity waters from tidal surges and, therefore, in addition to meeting all provisions in this Section the following provisions shall apply to residential, non-residential, manufactured dwellings and other development in Coastal High Hazard Areas: - (a) All new construction and substantial improvements in Zones V1-V30, VE and V-shall be elevated on pilings and columns so that: - (1) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above one foot above the base flood level: and - (2) The pile or column foundation and structure attached thereto is anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
+Wind and water loading values shall each have